-EEI presents awards twice annually to member companies to recognize extraordinary efforts to restore power or for assisting other electric companies after service disruptions caused by weather conditions and other natural events.
-Winners are chosen by a panel of judges following an international nomination process.
-The awards were presented January 10, 2019, during the winter EEI Board of Directors and CEO meeting in Florida.
+EEI presents awards twice annually to member companies for extraordinary power restoration efforts or assistance to other electric companies after service disruptions caused by weather conditions and other natural events.
+Winners are chosen by a panel of independent judges following an international nomination process.
+The awards were presented Wednesday, Jan.
+11, during EEI's winter Board of Directors meeting.

 EEI is the association that represents all U.S. investor-owned electric companies.
-Our members provide electricity for 220 million Americans, and operate in all 50 states and the District of Columbia.
+Our members provide electricity for 220 million Americans and operate in all 50 states and the District of Columbia.
 As a whole, the electric power industry supports more than 7 million jobs in communities across the United States.
-In addition to our U.S. members, EEI has more than 65 international electric companies as International Members, and hundreds of industry suppliers and related organizations as Associate Members.
+In addition to our U.S. members, EEI has more than 65 international electric companies, with operations in more than 90 countries, as International Members, and hundreds of industry suppliers and related organizations as Associate Members.

-FirstEnergy is dedicated to safety, reliability and operational excellence.
+FirstEnergy is dedicated to integrity, safety, reliability and operational excellence.
 Its 10 electric distribution companies form one of the nation's largest investor-owned electric systems, serving customers in Ohio, Pennsylvania, New Jersey, West Virginia, Maryland and New York.
-The company's transmission subsidiaries operate more than 24,000 miles of transmission lines that connect the Midwest and Mid-Atlantic regions.
-Follow FirstEnergy online at www.firstenergycorp.com.
-Follow FirstEnergy and its utilities on Twitter @FirstEnergyCorp, @ToledoEdison, @IlluminatingCo, @OhioEdison, @MonPowerWV, @JCP_L, @Penn_Power, @Penelec, @Met_Ed, @PotomacEdison, @W_Penn_Power.
+The company's transmission subsidiaries operate approximately 24,000 miles of transmission lines that connect the Midwest and Mid-Atlantic regions.
+Follow FirstEnergy on Twitter @FirstEnergyCorp or online at www.firstenergycorp.com.

 Editor's Note: A photo of FirstEnergy receiving the award from EEI can be viewed/downloaded on the company's Flickr channel.